timurb/docker-compose-appliance/metrics/README.md

 The collectors don't store metrics anywhere and just provide them to external monitoring system (Prometheus)

-## TODO

-- Support for Docker Swarm
+Deploying the stack to Docker Swarm automatically starts each of the containers on every Docker Swarm node.

 ## License and authors